Did black holes form immediately after the Big Bang?

-Nico Cappelluti (University of Miami), Günther Hasinger (ESA Science Director) and Priyamvada Natarajan (Yale University), suggest that black holes existed since the beginning of the Universe and that these primordial black holes could themselves be the as-of-yet unexplained dark matter.
-The new study is accepted for publication in The Astrophysical Journal.
+A group of scientists suggests that black holes existed since the beginning of the Universe and that these primordial black holes could themselves be the as-of-yet unexplained dark matter.
+The new study by Nico Cappelluti (University of Miami), Günther Hasinger (ESA Science Director) and Priyamvada Natarajan (Yale University) is accepted for publication in The Astrophysical Journal.

 “Black holes of different sizes are still a mystery.
 We don’t understand how supermassive black holes could have grown so huge in the relatively short time available since the Universe existed,” explains Günther Hasinger.

 At the other end of the scale, there might also be very small black holes, as suggested by observations from ESA’s Gaia, for example.
 If they exist, they are too small to have formed from dying stars.

 “Our study shows that without introducing new particles or new physics, we can solve mysteries of modern cosmology from the nature of dark matter itself to the origin of super-massive black holes,” says Nico Cappelluti.